alexbridge/java-spring-skeleton/README.md

 ### Run

-You can run it with IDE, `spring.skeleton.Application.main` as a start point
+You can run it with IDE, `spring.boilerplate.Application.main` as a start point

 You can start from cli (see [Makefile](./Makefile) recipes):